-Charles Keyes' dying wish for democratic Thailand - The Isaan Record
+Charles Keyes dying wish for democratic Thailand - The Isaan Record

 In 2011 a new constitution was adopted, and an election soon followed.
 In this election, the Pheu Thai Party, successor to the Thai Rak Thai Party, won an overwhelming majority of parliamentary seats.
 Yingluck, Thaksin’s sister, who then headed the party, became prime minister.
 The military, now supported by many in the urban middle class, once again intervened in a coup in 2014.

 Federico Ferrara argues, correctly I believe, that the 2014 coup was not class based, because the growth in the economy in the early twenty-first century had led to the emergence of a middle class in north and northeast Thailand and among migrants from these regions living in Bangkok that support the populist parties begun by Thaksin.
 Ferrara sees the conflict as a “struggle for recognition” by the disenfranchised peoples of Bangkok as well as by their regional relatives.
 Ferrara continues that “while the proponents of an egalitarian conception of the Thai nation may well have history on their side, for the time being royalists retain control of the country’s treasury, its military and its judiciary.”

 Tyrell Haberkorn argues that because the junta ignored or ran roughshod over the constitutional rights of any who disagreed with the 2014 coup there is a growing demand, particularly among young people, for justice.

 David Streckfuss agrees, arguing that “the Thai military government has been neither terrifying nor brutal, but rather absurdly banal and profoundly stupefying.
 The junta did not just seize power; it heralded a new age where Thai society will have little chance to communicate and might in time become paralyzed.”

 This paralysis is also in part a consequence of the decline in the first decades of the twenty-first century of the Thai economy, as Krislert Samphantharak details in his contribution.
 It is also the result of the military’s cooptation of Thai nongovernmental organizations, as detailed by Somchai Phatharathananunth in his chapter.
 And it is very much a result of the junta asserting control over the legal system, as Sarah Bishop shows in hers.

 Above all, the major question about the future turns on the role of the king.
 The 2014 coup took place not long before there was a transition to a new monarch.
 On 13 October 2016 King Bhumibol Adulyadej, the monarch who had reigned for 70 years, passed away.
 This ushered in the transition to a new monarch, King Vajiralongkorn, King Bhumibol’s son.

 Several of the contributors to this book see the transition as one of the major reasons for the coup, as the new king and the military did not wish to allow for any dissent about the succession.
 As Pavin Chachavalpongpun notes in his introduction: “King Vajiralongkorn’s dependence on the army to ensure an uncomplicated transition has resulted in an increased role for the military in Thailand’s affairs of state.”

+As prince, and even after becoming king, Vajiralongkorn spent much time in Germany, where he maintains a separate palace.
+Handley underscores that “XXXXXX XXX XXXXXXX XXXXXX, XXXXXXXXXXX XX XXX X XXXXXXX XXXXX.”
+He has assumed direct control over the royal household and palace security agencies and has taken personal command of the Crown Property Bureau (CPB).
+As Handley notes, “New orders in July 2017 made clear Vajiralongkorn regards the wealth of the CPB as his own.”
+Hewison concludes his contribution by saying, “For those who hoped for a more open and democratic Thailand in the twenty-first century, the succession of a military-trained king, determined to expand the monarchy’s powers, has disappointed.”
+As is clearly the case, documented in many accounts (mainly non-Thai, however), the king is unpopular and is growing more so.

 In recent decades some leading members of the Buddhist monkhood (Sangha) have taken positions that challenge the traditional premise that the Sangha, monarchy, and state are intrinsically intertwined.
 Khemthong Tonsakulrungruang observes that “the waning authority of the Sangha Councilduring the 1980s created a relatively free space for non mainstream Buddhist movements to emerge,” most notable of which was the antiestablishment Dhammakaya sect.
 Efforts by the military to suppress this sect have not succeeded, but whereas this failed effort may encourage other dissident movements to emerge, for the moment most monks still appear to accept the authority of the Sangha Council.